- Posts: 16

 Profession: Druid of storms

-Animal Companion: Bear, whom some humans took to calling "Bella"
+Animal Companion: A local bear, whom some humans took to calling "Bella" (male)

 Place of Origin: A now-destroyed Wood Elf hamlet

 Interests: The natural order, balance, calm and relaxed day-to-day activity.
 Standing in the wind and rain, just to feel the fury of nature.